See the latest PPE and Covid-19 test tracker numbers here.

 - Wash your hands frequently or use hand sanitizer with at least 60% alcohol upon departing the elevator.

-- Each department is to assess open work environments and institute measures to physically separate and increase distances between employees and other coworkers, students, and other students and/or faculty.
+- Each department has assessed open work environments and have instituted measures to physically separate and increase distances between employees and other coworkers, students, and other students and/or faculty.